siconos/siconos/Docs/sphinx/getting_started/cpp_reminder.rst

 Siconos/C++ Reminder
 ====================

-C++ is the basic language of siconos input files, thus you need at least a basic knowledge of c++.
+C++ is the basic language of Siconos input files, thus you need at least a basic knowledge of C++.
 This topic is covered by many books or tutorials, try for example :cite:`eckel_cpp`.
-However, you can find in this first section the main C++ commands you need to know to write a first input file. \n
+However, you can find in this first section the main C++ commands you need to know to write a first input file.

-However, this page presents some basic commands and things you need to know to write a first cpp driver for yout simulation.
+This page presents some basic commands and things you need to know to write a first C++ driver for your simulation.

+   Note: In recent versions it is possible to design complete Siconos simulations using the Python programming language.
+If you are using the Python interface, most of this document can be ignored.
+   However, the Python interface uses the same class names.
+See the :ref:`siconos_python_reference`.

 Building/destroying and using objects
 -------------------------------------

 .. highlight:: c++

 To describe your problem, you will mainly need to build pointers to objects.
 Siconos use smart pointers so you do not have to bother with deletion.
 The namespace SP enclose typedefs of all Siconos classes as smart pointers.